 * NASH: Nucleic Acid Hybrisation detection, DAS-ELISA: double-antibody sandwich method of the enzyme-linked immunosorbent assay, NCM-ELISA: immuno-enzymatic test that uses nitrocellulose membranes.

-Bacterial contamination is only an issue for sweetpotato germplasm with about ~3% (182 accessions) of the collection infected.
+Bacterial contamination in sweetpotato germplasm is about ~ 0.7% (36 accessions) of the collection.
 The bacterial contamination in sweetpotato appears to be endogenous and involves a suite of bacteria.
 Infection seems to be connected to the origin of the host plant as virtually all sweetpotato derived from African countries contain some type of bacterial infection.
 Although it is intriguing to speculate a beneficial effect of such endogenous bacteria in sweetpotato, no evidence of any beneficial effect has been reported.
-In potato, the incidence of bacterial contamination is less than 1% and therefore is a minor issue.
+In potato, the incidence of bacterial contamination is less than 0.1% (2 accessions) and therefore is a minor issue.